pujols/Video-summarization/README.md

 Boqing Gong *, Wei-Lun Chao *, Kristen Grauman, and Fei Sha, “Diverse sequential subset selection for supervised video summarization,” NIPS, 2014

+Please follow the Readme.txt in seqDPP.zip for installation.

 ## Data
 The following is the link to download the data used in our papers